yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## Client App response handling

-*Client App* is natively invoked by *User-Interacting Authorization Server App*, with a url-encoded **redirect_uri** as parameter.
+*Client App* is natively invoked by *User-Interacting Authorization Server App*.

+If it is invoked with an *error* (and optional *error_description*) parmeter, or no parameter at all, it MUST terminate the flow.
+It MUST ignore any unknown parameters.

-*Client App* MUST validate *redirect_uri*, and any url subsequently obtained, using the Allowlist it previously generated, and MUST terminate the flow if any url is not found in the Allowlist.
+If invoked with a url-encoded **redirect_uri** as parameter, the *Client App* MUST validate *redirect_uri*, and any url subsequently obtained, using the Allowlist it previously generated, and MUST terminate the flow if any url is not found in the Allowlist.

-*Client App* SHALL invoke *redirect_uri*, and any subsequent urls received using HTTP GET.
+*Client App* SHALL invoke *redirect_uri*, and any validated subsequent urls received using HTTP GET.

 **Authorization Servers** processing *Native App2App* MUST respond to redirect_uri invocations: